PythonWorkers/Whatsapp-Automatization/README.md

 Note: This can only work if you download official whatsapp app in your pc.

 Note_extra: Dark Mode or Light Mode.
-Now you can use at every template depens on your respond to our program.
+Now you can use at every template depends on your respond to our program.